onflow/flow-go/pkg/language/docs/language.md

 }
 ```

-Now, the Vault interface and the FungibleToken resource are deployed to the account and published so that anyone who wants to use them or interact with them can easily do so by importing the types into their bpl code!
+Now, the `Vault` and the `FungibleToken` types are deployed to the account and published so that anyone who wants to use them or interact with them can easily do so by importing them.

 In many scenarios, publishing the entire interface for the resource may be necessary because everyone might want to be able to access all functionality of the type.
 In most situations though, including this one, it is important to expose only a subset of the functionality of the resources because some of the functionality should only be visible to the owner.
 In this example, the withdraw function should only be callable by the account owner, so instead of publishing the Vault and FungibleToken interface,  the receiver interface is the only one that should be published.